-You can learn to do the maintenance yourself which could save you some money but you’re not likely to save much if you try to match professional website maintenance benefit for benefit.
-Maintenance services are typically able to provide you a lot of necessary benefits for cheaper than you can yourself because of scale.
+You can learn to do the maintenance yourself which could save you some money, but you’re not likely to save much if you try to match professional website maintenance benefit for benefit.
+Maintenance services are typically able to provide you with a lot of necessary benefits for cheaper than you can yourself because of scale.

 Before we get into the details of website maintenance, I wanted to take a step back and explain the importance of it.
-Without it being important then why the heck would you even bother!?
+Without it being important, then why the heck would you even bother!?